Smattr/needtoknow/README.rst

   of email filters that are more powerful than most feed-level filtering options?
 * SMTP_ output.
 I am sick of messing with MTAs_ to get my local mail forwarded to an inbox I actually read.
+Actually this subsequently evolved into IMAP_ output when I realised I could evade some unhelpful non-optional spam filtering by directly copying entries into a mailbox over IMAP.
 * Text file configuration that I can check-in to `my utils repo`_.
 I don't like losing these things when my disk crashes.
 * Easily extensible.
 I had some ideas for RSS-like monitoring of non-RSS